Lewesdon Hill: History

-Like many of the high hills in Dorset, including its neighbour Pilsdon Pen, it is the site of an Iron Age hillfort.
-Parts of the original bank and ditch are still visible although they have been disturbed by gravel quarrying and timber removal.
+Many of the high hills in Dorset, including its neighbour Pilsdon Pen, are sites of an Iron Age hillfort.
+However Lewesdon's status as a hillfort is disputed, partly due to its small size and lack of any clear evidence.
+The recognition that the larger adjacent Waddon Hill was also an Iron Age enclosure reduces the likelihood of Lewesdon being a hill fort.
+Parts of a possible bank and ditch are still visible although they have been disturbed or created by gravel quarrying and timber removal.
 The remains of the hillfort are a scheduled monument.

 Lewesdon was also the site of one of the Armada Beacons in 1588 used to warn of impending attack by Spain.